Millionayre/snyk-to-html/README.md

 ## View the HTML report

 Simply open your new file (`results-[type].html` as above) in a browser, and rejoice.

+Sample outputs demonstrating the new unified style can be viewed in `updated-sca-report.html`, `updated-sast-report.html`, `updated-iac-report.html` and `updated-container-report.html` at the project root.

 ## Getting support for snyk-to-html